axd1967/lander/README.md

 ## Apollo profile <a name="apollo"></a>

-Note: these data are approximative.
+Note: these data are informative.

 ### Descent
 * From: 50kft (15.24km), 6014.64 km/h